CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 ## Hardware Limitations for ACL Rules

-The maximum number of rules that the hardware process depends on:
+The maximum number of rules that the switch hardware can process depends on:

 - The mix of IPv4 and IPv6 rules; Cumulus Linux does not support the maximum number of rules for both IPv4 and IPv6 simultaneously.
 - The number of default rules that Cumulus Linux provides.
 - Whether the rules apply on ingress or egress.
-- Whether the rules are in atomic or nonatomic mode; Cumulus Linux uses nonatomic mode rules when you enable nonatomic updates ({{<link url="#nonatomic-update-mode-and-atomic-update-mode" text="see above">}}).
+- Whether the rules are in {{<link url="#nonatomic-update-mode-and-atomic-update-mode" text="atomic or nonatomic mode">}}; Cumulus Linux uses nonatomic mode rules when you enable nonatomic updates.
-- Other resources that share the same table space, such as mroute entries and internal VLAN counters.
+- Other resources that share the same table space, such as multicast route entries and internal VLAN counters.

 If you exceed the maximum number of rules or run out of related memory resources for the ACL table, `cl-acltool -i` generates one of the following errors: